Video visit appointments

 Genetic screening is a way to learn more about inherited diseases before you’re pregnant.
 Genetic screening may also be done at your first prenatal visit and later in your pregnancy.OR

-You can find out if you are pregnant with tests of your urine or blood.
+We can find out if you're pregnant by testing your urine or blood.
 These tests look for a hormone called human chorionic gonadotropin (hCG).
 It’s produced by the placenta.
 It’s found in your blood or urine when you are pregnant.OR

 We know where you deliver your baby matters.
 Our teams deliver at Providence Regional Medical Center Everett.OR